mxagar/dermatologist-ai/README.md

 ## Possible Improvements

-Classifier:

-- Overall, the model doesn't work:
-    - Most of the melanoma cases are predicted as other types of skin lesions.
-    - Seborrheic keratosis is often predicted as nevus.
-- The accuracy metric is really bad for such inbalanced classification problems; even though it is 70%, the recall for the malign vs. bening case is 0.07.
+**Classifier**

-- Similarly as Esteva et al. did, I should fine tune the backbone, i.e., the weights of the backbone should be optimized for the dataset, too.
+- [ ] Similarly as [Esteva et al.](https://www.nature.com/articles/nature21056.epdf?author_access_token=8oxIcYWf5UNrNpHsUHd2StRgN0jAjWel9jnR3ZoTv0NXpMHRAJy8Qn10ys2O4tuPakXos4UhQAFZ750CsBNMMsISFHIKinKDMKjShCpHIlYPYUHhNzkn6pSnOCt0Ftf6) did, I should fine tune the backbone, i.e., the weights of the backbone should be optimized for the dataset, too.

-Autoencoder:

-- The autoencoder is biased: it underfits the dataset, because the learning curves decrease fast at t he begining and don't change much later on.
-- The transformed images are quite different/low resolution compared to the orginal ones; it's difficult that the commpressed representations contain enough information to distinguish between classes.
-- The transpose convolutions create checkerboard artifacts, as reported by [Odena et al.](https://distill.pub/2016/deconv-checkerboard/).
-- As expected, the T-SNE transformation and reduction to 2D doesn't shown clearnly differentiated point clusters.
+**Autoencoder & T-SNE**

+- [ ] Add more depth to the filters.
+- [ ] Add linear layers in the bottleneck.
+- [ ] Increase the number of parameters one order of magnitude and see if the behavior improves (i.e., 7M parameters).
+- [ ] Use *upsampling* instead of transpose convolution (to solve the checkerboard artifacts).
+[Example](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/autoencoder/convolutional-autoencoder).
-- It probably makes more sense to use the train split for the T-SNE visualization; however, I would need to set shuffle=False in the data loader to be able to track sample filenames easily.
+- [ ] It probably makes more sense to use the train split for the T-SNE visualization; however, I would need to set shuffle=False in the data loader to be able to track sample filenames easily.
-- If the T-SNE visualization shows distinct clusters, I can try to find similar images simply by using the dot product distance between image vectors.
+- [ ] If the T-SNE visualization shows distinct clusters, I can try to find similar images simply by using the dot product distance between image vectors.
-- How to adress those problems:
-    - Add more depth to the filters.
-    - Add linear layers in the bottleneck.
-    - Aim first for an order of magnitude larger network ans see if the behavior repeats (i.e., 7M)
-    - Use upsampling instead of transpose convolution (to soolver the checkerboard artifacts)

 ## Authorship and License